i1li/i1li.github.io/README.md

 -   Uses the `IntersectionObserver` API for lazy loading content as it becomes visible, reducing initial load time.
 -   Manages browser history and navigation state using the History API (`history.pushState` and `window.onpopstate`), allowing for bookmarkable URLs and functional forward/backward navigation.
 -   Implements custom logic to show/hide content based on the current navigation state, simulating the behavior of a multi-page application within a single HTML document.

+### Target Links As Subpages

+-   Allows proper permalinks for specific areas of posts (target links, a.k.a. subpages), so they get a url of post/target instead of post#target

 ### External Links Handling

 -   Correctly identifies and handles external links to ensure they open in a new tab, preserving SPA integrity.